aktasbatuhan/cluedo-arena-public/blog.md

 ### Flexible Interaction Modes

-1. **Interactive UI Mode**: Real-time gameplay with human-AI collaboration
-2. **Batch Tournament Mode**: Automated multi-game competitions
-3. **Evaluation Mode**: Systematic assessment with ground truth tracking
+Our Cluedo Arena was designed with flexibility in mind, supporting several modes of interaction.
+It includes an interactive UI for real-time gameplay and human-AI collaboration, a batch tournament mode for running automated multi-game competitions, and a dedicated evaluation mode for systematic assessment with ground-truth tracking.

 ### Memory and Reasoning Systems